thatcherfreeman/utility-dctls/README.md

 **Gamma**: This mimics the Gamma control in Resolve's Primaries wheels, applying a power function to the saturation channel.
 This is applied before Gain.

 **Show Saturation**: This checkbox allows you to view just the saturation channel, after the Gain and Gamma adjustments have been made.

+**Show Curve**: When checked, this displays the corresponding curves adjustment that's being made to the saturation channel.